 External Ids for SCN1A Gene

-Previous Symbols for SCN1A Gene
+Previous HGNC Symbols for SCN1A Gene

-The vertebrate sodium channel is a voltage-gated ion channel essential for the generation and propagation of action potentials, mainly in nerve and muscle.
-Voltage-sensitive sodium channels are heteromeric complexes consisting of a large central pore-forming glycosylated alpha subunit, and two smaller auxiliary beta subunits.
-This gene encodes the large alpha subunit, and mutations in this gene have been associated with several epilepsy, convulsion and migraine disorders.
+Voltage-dependent sodium channels are heteromeric complexes that regulate sodium exchange between intracellular and extracellular spaces and are essential for the generation and propagation of action potentials in muscle cells and neurons.
+Each sodium channel is composed of a large pore-forming, glycosylated alpha subunit and two smaller beta subunits.
+This gene encodes a sodium channel alpha subunit, which has four homologous domains, each of which contains six transmembrane regions.
+Allelic variants of this gene are associated with generalized epilepsy with febrile seizures and epileptic encephalopathy.
 Alternative splicing results in multiple transcript variants.
 The RefSeq Project has decided to create four representative RefSeq records.
-Three of the transcript variants are supported by experimental evidence and the fourth contains alternate 5' untranslated exons, the exact combination of which have not been experimentally confirmed for the full-length transcript. [provided by RefSeq, Jan 2011]
+Three of the transcript variants are supported by experimental evidence and the fourth contains alternate 5' untranslated exons, the exact combination of which have not been experimentally confirmed for the full-length transcript. [provided by RefSeq, Oct 2015]

 GeneCards Summary for SCN1A Gene

 UniProtKB/Swiss-Prot Summary for SCN1A Gene

 Voltage-gated sodium channels (NaV) are responsible for action potential initiation and propagation in excitable cells, including nerve, muscle, and neuroendocrine cell types.
 They are also expressed at low levels in non-excitable cells, where their physiological role is unclear.